anuiyengar/tech-portfolio/docs/about.md

 - Platform analytics tool using elasticsearch that dynamically polls for errors in different layers of the stack on A10’s thunder platforms and alerts the user with the error.

 ## Engineering Manager, Automation, A10 Networks - Feb 2014 - Sept 2016
-Management:

-- As the Engineering Manager, Automation, my responsibility included developing an in-house automation framework that was used by engineering to develop, unit test, and qualify any feature.
-- I led a very productive team of 8 automation developers and leads.
-- Successful summer internship program.
-- Worked very closely with cross-functional teams to deliver the ever-growing automation requirements.

-Contributions:

 - In-house built ATAF (ATen Automation Framework) automation framework used by every SDE team in the company for sanity and unit testing.
 This has had a huge impact on the code quality on completion of the development cycle.
 - Infrastructure handling 1500+ test suites.
 Test coverage is continuously enhanced in a CI/CD process followed within the product teams.
 These are used to qualify all main and patch releases of all product lines at A10 today.